nvtkaszpir/dh-chaos/README.md

 Notice that Azure managed kubernetes may be exposing app publicly to the Internet.

-## Apply labels on the nodes
+### Apply labels on the nodes

 We will use label `drain-me` as a selector when doing one of the tests later.
-We just want to manage specific nodes in this scenario.
+We just want to manage specific nodes in this scenario, and leave node with database intact.

 ```bash
 kubectl get nodes